idrees118/selective-ecg-signal-degradation/README.md

 The final test set contains 2,158 ECGs from 1,877 patients.

-Raw PTB-XL waveform files are not included in this repository.
+The raw PTB-XL waveform files are not included in this repository.

-Classifier
+2. ECG classifier

-The ECG classifier is a ResNet1DWang model with 473,349 trainable parameters.
+The classifier is ResNet1DWang with 473,349 trainable parameters.

 Training uses: